Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 .. code-block:: python

     '''
-    Examples in this section expect the following
+    Examples in this section assume the following
     '''
     def run(protocol):